Category Archives: Residential Roofing

 Lifespan

-So how long does a Spanish tile roof last?
+So, how long does a spanish tile roof last?
 Try 100 years on average!
-Spanish tile roofs are highly durable, so they last pretty much forever.
+Spanish tile roofs are highly durable and last a century or more.

 Warranty Options

-Because Spanish tile roofs are so durable and last long, manufacturers offer extended warranties for their tile roofing products.
+Considering spanish tile roofs’ durability and longevity, manufacturers offer extended warranties for their tile roofing products.

 Sustainability

-As we mentioned earlier, terracotta is a very sustainable material that regenerates itself on the Earth abundantly.
-Therefore, Spanish tiles are eco-friendly.
+Terracotta is a very sustainable material that regenerates itself abundantly on the Earth.
+Therefore, spanish tiles are eco-friendly.

 Upfront Cost

-Installing a Spanish tile roof can cost as much as $25 per square foot.
-In addition, the installation requires a lot of care and experience, so labor can also significantly drive up the price.
+Installing a spanish tile roof can cost as much as $25 per square foot.
+The installation requires a lot of care and experience, so labor can also significantly drive up the price.

 Cracking Vulnerability